-The outturn on the HRA is showing a deficit of £3.5m, compared to a budgeted deficit of £4.3m, a reduction of £716,000.
+The outturn on the HRA is showing a deficit of $\pounds 3.5m$ , compared to a budgeted deficit of $\pounds 4.27m$ , a reduction of $\pounds 716,000$ .

 There were various movements that effected the outturn, including a £1.2m overspend on repairs and maintenance, in order to catch-up on the backlog created by Covid19.
-This was offset by a reduction in debt repayment which were funded by the Major Repairs Reserve instead.
-Capital works on existing properties have not recovered to pre-Covid19 levels, and therefore a saving of £3.8m was possible.
+This was offset, however, by reductions in debt repayment, which was instead funded by the Major Repairs Reserve.
+Capital works on existing properties has not recovered to its pre-Covid19 levels, and therefore a saving of £3.8m was possible.
 It is anticipated that some of this slippage will be incorporated into the 2022/23 programme of works.

-The HRA currently maintains 5,212 properties and has a detailed repair and maintenance schedule for each property at a component level, i.e. kitchen, bathroom etc. When considering these options, the Council takes account of such aspects as robustness, good quality, low maintenance and the serviceability of the component part over its whole lifecycle.
+The HRA currently maintains 5,212 properties and has a detailed repair and maintenance schedule for each property at a component level, i.e. kitchen, bathroom etc. When considering these options, the Council takes account of such aspects as robustness, good quality, low maintenance and the serviceability of the component over its whole lifecycle.
 Combining these features results in the HRA delivering value for money for the Council.
 The Council is in the process of having a stock condition survey so it can thoroughly understand the works required to provide more energy efficient stock as part of the overall Councils commitment to carbon neutrality.